-Even though efforts are focused on the Covid-19 pandemic, influenza remains a real danger in Central Indiana this fall and winter.
-More than 110 Hoosiers died of flu last season.
+Even though efforts are focused on the COVID-19 pandemic, influenza remains a real danger in Central Indiana this winter.

 That's why you should make every effort to get your flu shot.
 Health care providers, including those practicing at Johnson Memorial Health, are taking precautions to make certain you get your vaccinations safely.

 Here are answers to key questions about the flu shot:

 What are the benefits of a flu shot?